invictatouch/website/content/join/index.md

 **Your first two sessions with us are free** &mdash; afterwards membership can be paid via Direct Debit.
 Your membership covers you for the full year, using grass and 3G/4G pitches, as well as having access to indoor training and fitness sessions during the winter months.

-See below for a full breakdown of the year's training sessions.
+*Our training times and locations may change throughout the year but we will always be in Canterbury or the surrounding area.
+Consult our [calendar]({{<ref "/calendar" >}}) to see when and where we are currently training.*

 Members will receive coaching from England Touch players who will help develop your skills in a welcoming and social environment.